-Perfect for the car, RV, or at home, these cards are set up just like the TV show Family Feud.
+Perfect for the car, RV or at home, these cards are set up just like the TV show Family Feud.
 Cards contain the question and top five answers.
 One player acts as the host and other players try to guess the answers.
-While it’s good for ages eight and up, younger kids may have trouble with pop culture questions.
+While it’s good for ages 8 and up, younger kids may have trouble with pop culture questions.

 Who doesn’t remember trying to fill up your Trivial Pursuit pie?
 I have fond memories of playing Trivial Pursuit with my grandparents which I’m sure kicked off my Jeopardy addiction.
 Make those memories with your kids while testing your ability to retain information.
 The original version of the game is best for teens and adults and features more than 2,400 questions in the following categories: Geography, Entertainment, History, Art and Literature, Science and Nature, and Sports and Leisure.
 You’ll need knowledge in all categories to win.

 Playing with younger kids?
-The Trivial Pursuit Family Edition is the perfect choice.
-With two sets of cards for older and younger players it engages kids ages eight and up.
+The Trivial Pursuit Family Edition is a perfect choice.
+With two sets of cards for older and younger players it engages kids ages 8 and up.
 Bonus: the game rules on the family edition make game play go faster for shorter attention spans.

 Family Board Games for the Under 8 Crowd

 Let’s face it: we want to spend time and play games with our kids.
-But if we have to spend the whole time contradicting, reading rules and explaining moves it won’t be much fun for anyone.
-These family-friendly options for ages eight and under will keep you stress-free.
+But if we have to spend the whole time contradicting, reading rules and explaining moves, it won’t be much fun for anyone.
+These family-friendly options for ages 8 and under will keep you stress-free.

 Everyone seems to love this classic.
 You “operate” on the game board with tweezers that buzz if you aren’t precise enough.
-Even my three year-old loves it.
+Even my 3-year-old loves it.
 It builds fine motor skills.
-To adapt for younger kids you can add a timer and let them try for specific amount of time without counting the buzzing.
+To adapt for younger kids you can add a timer and let them try for a specific amount of time without counting the buzzing.

 This game for four players is a fun one for toddlers.
 You take turns spinning to see which piece of jewelry you’ll be putting on.
 Once you have two earrings, a necklace, a bracelet, a ring and the tiara you’ll shout “I’m a pretty, pretty princess!” to win.